Chart Color Schemes

 Concord - Mortlake - Cabarita was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Concord-Mortlake-Cabarita has a high level of cultural diversity, with 36.4% of its population born overseas and 37.7% speaking a language other than English at home.
-Christianity is the predominant religion in Concord-Mortlake-Cabarita, making up 65.0% of the population, compared to 57.1% across Greater Sydney.
+The predominant religion in Concord-Mortlake-Cabarita is Christianity, comprising 65.0% of the population, compared to 57.1% across Greater Sydney.
 The top three ancestry groups are English (15.3%), Italian (14.5%), and Australian (14.2%).

 Frequently Asked Questions - Diversity